Security Principles and Compliance Specifics Governing tiCrypt

 Public Key Signing and Chain of Trust

-While using public key cryptography such as RSA-2048 ensures significant hardening of the system, there is still a considerable vulnerability an attacker can exploit: exchanging the public key of a user with a public key controlled (i.e. for which the private key is known) by the attacker.
+While using public key cryptography such as RSA-2048 ensures significant hardening of the system, there is still a considerable vulnerability an attacker can exploit: exchanging a user's public key with a public key controlled (i.e., for which the private key is known) by the attacker.
 Should a file be shared with the fake user, the attacker can decrypt the data.
 This attack requires a compromise of the server.
 It only applies to future file sharing (files shared with the correct key cannot be decrypted), but it is a vulnerability nonetheless.
 As a preventive measure, tiCrypt uses digital signatures in the following manner to ensure that fake keys cannot be substituted:

 Any new account needs to be approved by an administrator.
 Upon approval, the public key associated with the account is signed by the individual approving (using their private key), thus cryptographically proving the account is valid.
 This effectively forms a chain of trust for each public key linking to the hardwired Tera Insights key.